Falling Film Chiller

 How does a Falling Film Chiller work?

-The Falling Film Chiller or so-called baudelot ice water cooler consists of a distribution tray for the water at the top, a heat exchange system, a frame and a cover and a bottom collecting tank for water (optional).
-Water is pumped into the distribution tray and at a controlled rate is distributed homogeneously by a distribution through onto vertical panels in an open system.
+The Falling Film Chiller or so-called baudelot water cooler consists of a distribution tray for the water at the top, a heat exchange system, a frame and a cover and a bottom collecting tank for water (optional).
+Water is pumped into the distribution tray and at a controlled rate is distributed homogeneously by a distribution through onto vertical pillow plates in an open system.

 Comparison of Falling Film Chillers and Plate Heat Exchangers